Sewdohe/NeoCode/readme.md

 ## Dependencies:

 ### Windows:
 Simply use the `--deps` flag on the installer and it will automaticallt get all your dependencies for you!
 Still, if you prefer to do that sort of thing yourself, check below:

-Make sure to enable developer mode.
+Make sure to enable developer mode on Windows so the script can create the Symlink between the Config and your neovim folder.

 Scoop package manager:
 `iwr -useb get.scoop.sh | iex`